tillyjay/pinterestStyled/README.md

-# pinterestStyled
+# Pintrest Styled

-This site imitates the popular Pinterest website with its search bar menu and page full of images that each lead to a topic in more detail.
-The site even includes a user page, as well as the ability to favourite and download images.
-The site is desktop and mobile friendly.
+This project imitates the popular Pinterest website, featuring a search bar menu, a page filled with images leading to topics in more detail, a user page, and the ability to favorite and download images.

-This site is pure HTML and CSS, with the main focus on the use of CSS cards in various styles throughout the pages.
-The homepage also transforms the cards making them clickable links with a hover overlay effect.
-All positioning was completed using Flexbox.

-It was a lot of fun to replicate the fundamentals of a site and then add my own personal flair.
-I reall enjoy being given specifications with creative liberties.
+## Features
+- Pinterest-Inspired Design: Styled cards with hover effect linking to card with more details.
+- Search Bar Menu: Explore topics with a user-friendly search bar menu.
+- User Page: Experience a dedicated user page to manage favorites and download
+- Favoriting and Downloading: Interact with the site by favoriting and downloading images.

+## Technologies Used
+- HTML
+- CSS (Flexbox for positioning)

+## Challenges
+- Card styling with overlay and transitions that highlighted different information.
+Allowed me to improve upon more advanced CSS skills.

+## Future Improvements
+- Dynamic Content: Introduce dynamic content updates to keep the site fresh and engaging.
+- User Interaction: Expand user interaction features, such as commenting on and sharing images.

-Home page
+### Home page
 ![coffee1](https://user-images.githubusercontent.com/97525044/218129515-962084dd-c2c8-4a67-84fb-5e9ba5f66ff9.png)

-Coffee selection
+### Coffee selection
 ![coffee2](https://user-images.githubusercontent.com/97525044/218129551-195799e8-3bda-4533-bdc4-57c019c7f6d6.png)

-User profile
+### User profile
 ![coffee3](https://user-images.githubusercontent.com/97525044/218129689-e3dd4ab3-047e-44c1-b931-592132445df9.png)